MicrosoftDocs/sql-docs/azure-sql/managed-instance/resolve-private-domain-names.md

 ms.reviewer: mathoma, srbozovi
 ms.date: 08/25/2022
 ---
-# Get Azure SQL Managed Instance to resolve private domain names
+# Resolve private domain names in Azure SQL Managed Instance
 [!INCLUDE[appliesto-sqlmi](../includes/appliesto-sqlmi.md)]

 In certain situations, it's necessary for a SQL Server to resolve domain names that don't exist in public DNS records.
 Some scenarios that are likely to involve private domain names include: